101 – OCAD University

-- A non-refundable $25 fee, payable in advance to the OUAC, is required to cover the cost of the portfolio assessment or review of supplementary application materials.
+- We require a non-refundable $25 fee, payable in advance to the OUAC, to cover the cost of the portfolio assessment or review of supplementary application materials.

-- Email is the primary communication tool for OCAD University.
-Important messages outlining the next steps required to complete your application and other information will be sent to the email address associated with your application.
+- Email is our primary communication tool.
+We will send important messages outlining the next steps required to complete your application and other information to the email address associated with your application.

-- After submitting an application, add the “ocadu.ca” domain to your email “safe senders” list and check your junk mail and spam folders regularly.
+- After you submit your application, add the “ocadu.ca” domain to your email “safe senders” list and check your junk mail and spam folders regularly.

 About OCAD University

 Established in 1876, OCAD University was the first school in Canada dedicated exclusively to the education of professional artists in fine and commercial art.

 Today, we are one of the largest art and design universities in North America.

 Specializing in creativity and innovation, we are building on our traditional, studio-based strengths and adding new approaches to learning that champion cross-disciplinary studies, collaboration and the integration of emerging technologies.